smankine/rest-demo/README.md

 # Design considerations
-I tried to complete this project by addressing all the requirements without unnecessarily complicating the code by adding requirements that could have been needed or useful but were not explicitly stated in the requirements (such as currency unit operations, product counts in orders etc.).
+I tried to complete this project by addressing all the requirements without unnecessarily complicating the code by adding features that could have been needed or useful but were not explicitly stated in the requirements (such as currency unit operations, product counts in orders etc.).
 I chose to use H2 in-memory database as it is extremely easy to setup and there was no requirement for more permanent persistence.
 In case that it is needed, with a minor configuration change, H2 can also write to the local hard drive.

 # Setup
   * install Java >= 8